-There is no single correct organization of the supply chain as it depends on whether a company manufactures or re-sell products, has its own fleet or uses third-party logistics providers, and more factors.
-We illustrated a sample process but we can apply our knowledge and skills to digitize your supply chain with due regard to your business specific.
+There is no single correct organization of the supply chain as it depends on whether a company manufactures or re-sells products, has its own fleet or uses third-party logistics providers, and more factors.
+We illustrated a sample process but ScienceSoft can apply the knowledge and skills to digitize your supply chain with due regard to your business specific.

 The segment of corporate buyers in healthcare is huge: hospitals, retail pharmacies, medical institutions, research labs, and more.
 Digitization of procurement processes helps them maintain fast and uninterrupted medical services.